-James has extensive experience in the full range of insolvency matters.
-He recently appeared on behalf of one of the defendant directors in a four day High Court misfeasance trial with allegations of transactions at an undervalue and/or preferences claimed in the hundreds of thousands of pounds.
-His insolvency experience further includes:
+James has extensive experience in the full range of insolvency matters, and has been instructed in proceedings across the country including London, Manchester, Birmingham, Leeds, and Harrogate.
+He recently appeared on behalf of one of the defendant directors in a four-day High Court misfeasance trial with allegations of transactions at an undervalue and/or preferences claimed in the hundreds of thousands of pounds.

 - Injunctions to restrain advertisement of winding up petitions;

 - Successfully applying to rectify the register of members and appoint directors following the death of the sole director/shareholder of a ‘Model A’ Articles company;

 - Advising on and considering applications to re-vest the family home following bankruptcy where the automatic re-vesting provisions were not engaged;

 - Setting aside a sham trust within bankruptcy proceedings;